TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_lwip_udp_igmp.md

     \endcode
     "192.168.1.10" should be replaced with IP of EVM.

-3. Start TCP client using 'ncat' cmds as shown below.
+3. Start UDP client using 'ncat' cmds as shown below.
 Below steps have been tried with a Linux Ubuntu 18.04 host PC running bash shell

    Install 'ncat' if not installed by doing below
     \code